Hallucinogen Addiction Treatment

 - In response to an online survey of 1,516 college students, 4.4% reported using salvia at least once within the past 12 months.8

-As is the case with other illicit drugs, treatment for hallucinogens should incorporate a structured routine with minimal temptations to help avoid relapse.
+As is the case with other illicit drugs, treatment for hallucinogens should begin with medically supervised detox, followed by either inpatient rehab or intensive outpatient treatment.
+Programs should incorporate a structured routine with minimal temptations to help avoid relapse.
 Other important elements to help prevent relapse include education on the negative effects of long-term drug use, social support from peers and mental health professionals and avoiding triggers (e.g. environments and individuals promoting drug use).

 - Hallucinogens.
 National Institute on Drug Abuse website. https://www.drugabuse.gov/drugs-abuse/hallucinogens Updated May 2014.
 Accessed January 14, 2017.

 - Hallucinogens and Dissociative Drugs.
 National Institute on Drug Abuse website. https://www.drugabuse.gov/publications/research-reports/hallucinogens-dissociative-drugs/what-are-dissociative-drugs Updated February 2015.
 Accessed January 14, 2017.

 - What Are Hallucinogens?
 CRC Health website. http://www.crchealth.com/addiction/hallucinogens-treatment/ Accessed January 14, 2017.

 - Drug Facts: What are hallucinogens?
 National Institute on Drug Abuse website. https://www.drugabuse.gov/publications/drugfacts/hallucinogens Updated January 2016.
 Accessed January 14, 2017.

 - Hallucinogens Abuse.
 Go Mentor website. http://www.gomentor.com/articles/hallucinogens-abuse.aspx Accessed January 14, 2017.